Eat'n Park: History

 In 1974, Eat'n Park allowed their 25-year Big Boy franchise agreement to expire.
 This was publicly attributed to discontinuation of car hop service—which ended in 1971—but it was largely motivated by the end of $1 per year licensing fee Eat'n Park enjoyed.
 As a result, the Big Boy hamburger was renamed the Superburger.
 The non-renewal of the Big Boy agreement eventually allowed Eat'n Park to expand into areas licensed to other Big Boy franchises.
 Eat'n Park expanded into Northeast Ohio including Greater Cleveland, Akron and Youngstown, and into West Virginia: first Morgantown, followed by Clarksburg and Wheeling.
-(In 1977, Big Boy reassigned the Pittsburgh territory to Wheeling-based Elby's Big Boy.
+In 1977, Big Boy reassigned the Pittsburgh territory to Wheeling-based Elby's Big Boy.
 Sold to Elias Brothers Big Boy in 1986, the Elby's locations closed in 2000 when Elias Brothers faced bankruptcy, the rights now owned by Big Boy Restaurant Group.
 The closest Big Boy restaurants operate in Greater Cleveland and Frisch's Big Boy restaurants in Heath and Lancaster, both near Columbus.
 In Morgantown and Clarksburg, Eat'n Park competes with fellow former Big Boy franchisee Shoney's.

 The company launched its signature Smiley Cookie in 1986 to coincide with adding a bakery to its locations.
 The Smiley Cookie came from Warner's Bakery, a small bakery in Titusville, Pennsylvania.
 The Smiley Cookie would become so popular that it would eventually be added to its logo and would spawn the "Frownie" brownie from rival Kings Family Restaurants, which would be controversially discontinued in 2015 after Kings was sold to a private equity firm.
 Eat'n Park filed several lawsuits against companies outside the restaurants' operating area to enforce its trademark on the Smiley Cookie.

 In 2011, Eat'n Park was awarded the Achievement of Excellence award from the American Culinary Federation.

-Since 2013, Eat'n Park has been a sponsor of the YouTube series Pittsburgh Dad.